OokTech/TW5-Bob/Configuration.md

   to set this to a parent folder of where the pictures are.
 If none is given than local files aren't served.
 - `editionsPath` is the folder that holds any custom editions you want to be able to use when making wikis using the control panel.
+If relative it is relative to `wikiPathBase`.
 - `pluginsPath` is the path to the plugins folder if you are using the as a plugin library.
+If relative it is relative to `wikiPathBase`.
+- `themesPath` is the path to the folder where you have your themes.
+If relative it is relative to `wikiPathBase`.
 - `fileURLPrefix` is the prefix used to distinguish file links from wikis.
 This has the normal restrictions on names as any URL, so avoid special characters.
   This defaults to `files` and only have an affect if you have also set